 The simple, forgotten practice of memento mori in the Catholic tradition can help you.
 Meditation on death, a practice encouraged by Scripture and the saints, can help you keep things in perspective and breathe new life into each day as you grow closer to Jesus.

-Sign up today to receive daily memento mori emails for Advent 2021, plus future periodic emails and updates from Sr. Theresa Aletheia Noble and the Daughters of St. Paul!
+Sign up today to receive daily memento mori emails during Lent, plus future periodic emails and updates from Sr. Theresa Aletheia Noble and the Daughters of St. Paul!

 Memento mori, or “remember your death,” was a phrase popular in medieval times.
 But remembering one’s death in order to live well is an ancient tradition that stretches back to the beginning of salvation history.
 The Book of Sirach urges, “In whatever you do, remember your last days, and you will never sin” (7:38).